diarisdiakite/my-account/README.md

 I would like to thank the Microverse community to inspire and encourage everyday programmers and aspiring programmers.

-The original design of this application is from [Gregoire Vella](https://www.behance.net/gregoirevella) from [Behance](https://creativecommons.org/licenses/by-nc/4.0/).
+The original design of this application is from [Murat Korkmaz](https://www.behance.net/muratk) from [Behance](https://creativecommons.org/licenses/by-nc/4.0/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>